-Seriously: The genetic difference was that much of our chicken cost.
+Seriously: The genetic difference is the cause of most of our chicken cost.
 That's why almost nobody else bothers to raise the higher quality birds using organic feed.

 Cornish Cross birds are efficient, but they are genetically designed to just sit in front of the feeders and eat as much food as possible to make them grow super fast and cheap.

 As you might imagine, this creates all kinds of health and welfare issues.
-In order to do better, we had to slow their growth down in a way that worked for them.
+In order to do better, we slowed their growth down in a way that worked for them.

 The grocery chickens are only 6 weeks old at processing because they grow SO fast -- this is way too young to have really any flavor at all.
 Not good eats for sure....

-It is actually pretty hard to find factory organic chicken in the grocery - even most co-ops don't carry it.
+It is actually pretty hard to find any sort of organic chicken in the grocery - even most co-ops don't carry it.